Adam-family Methods for Nonsmooth Optimization with Convergence Guarantees

-Towards the convergence properties of these Adam-family methods, \citet{kingma2014adam} shows the convergence properties for Adam with constant stepsize and global Lipschitz objective function $f$.
-Then a great number of existing works are conducted to establish the convergence properties of Adam-family methods, see \citep{de2018convergence,zaheer2018adaptive,zou2019sufficient,guo2021novel,shi2021rmsprop,zhang2022adam,wang2022provable,barakat2021convergence} for more information.
+Towards the convergence properties of these Adam-family methods, \citet{kingma2014adam} shows the convergence properties for Adam with constant stepsize in minimizing a Lipschitz continuously differentiable objective function $f$.
+Then a great number of existing works are conducted to establish the convergence properties of Adam-family methods, see \citep{de2018convergence,zaheer2018adaptive,zou2019sufficient,barakat2021convergence,guo2021novel,shi2021rmsprop,zhang2022adam,wang2022provable} for more information.
 Some of these existing works \citep{zou2019sufficient,guo2021novel,shi2021rmsprop,barakat2021convergence,wang2022provable,zhang2022adam} adopt diminishing stepsizes to ensure the almost surely convergence to stationary points of $f$ for Adam, while some other existing works \citep{de2018convergence,zaheer2018adaptive} fix the stepsize as constant and show that the sequence converges to a neighborhood of the stationary points of $f$.
 A comparison of the results of these existing works is presented in Table \ref{Table_intro_1}.

 Despite extensive studies on Adam-family methods, most existing works focus on the cases where $f$ is differentiable over $\Rn$, as depicted in Table \ref{Table_intro_1}.
-However, nonsmooth activation functions, including ReLU and leaky ReLU, are very popular choices in building neural networks in practice, and most of the existing works (e.g., the works listed in Table \ref{Table_intro_1}) test their analyzed Adam-family methods on the neural networks built by nonsmooth activation functions.
+However, nonsmooth activation functions, including ReLU and leaky ReLU, are very popular choices in building neural networks in practice \citep{ming2018food,fu2020drts,fu2021end,wang2023chromosome}, and most of the existing works (e.g., the works listed in Table \ref{Table_intro_1}) test their analyzed Adam-family methods on the neural networks built by nonsmooth activation functions.
 As highlighted in \citep{bolte2021conservative,bianchi2022convergence}, when we build a neural network by nonsmooth blocks, the corresponding loss function is typically nonsmooth and not Clarke regular.
 Consequently, although numerous existing works establish the convergence properties for Adam and its variants, their results are not applicable to the analysis of these Adam-family methods in training nonsmooth neural networks.
 This naturally leads us to the following question: \begin{quote} Do Adam-family methods have any convergence guarantees in minimizing nonsmooth functions under practical settings, especially in training nonsmooth neural networks? \end{quote}

-\paragraph{Challenges from training nonsmooth neural networks}
+\subsection{Challenges from Training Nonsmooth Neural Networks}